PRIMED-Ancestry-Inference/basic_admixture/README.md

 ## ref_panel_admixture

-This workflow runs extract_vcf_ids, and in succesion.
+This workflow runs extract_vcf_ids, basic_admixture and projected_admixture in succesion.
 This workflow is used to extract variant identifiers from a set of study VCFs (extract_vcf_ids), runs ADMIXTURE using the reference panel VCFs and the variants identified in the first step (basic_admixture), and projects the study VCFs (projected_admixture)

 Inputs: